-Few things bring me back to childhood the way a doughnuts does.
+Few things bring me back to childhood the way a doughnut does.
 Doughnuts are a part of several memories.
-I remember sprinting through my “cool-down” during my summer swim practices to snag a marble frosted Dunkin’ Donut before they were all taken on “Friday doughnut day”.
+I remember sprinting through my “cool-down” during my summer swim practices to snag a marble frosted Dunkin’ Donuts before they were all taken on “Friday doughnut day”.
 In high school, a Krispy Kreme was finally built in our city, and I can still almost taste that first melt-in-your-mouth, warm, glazed confection.
 And when I was three, my mother was horrified when my dad brought me home from a trip to Winchell’s where he let me eat not one doughnut, but six (yes, six) full-sized doughnuts.
 To say my love affair with doughnuts started young would be an understatement.
 Of all of my childhood doughnut-related memories, my favorites were always with my dad.
 Sometimes we’d just sit at the store and have our little breakfast “date,” or we’d go pick up a dozen and try to spot all of the deer or other little animals on the drive home.
 It was a fun tradition we shared, and I hope to keep it alive with my own children.
 So I challenged myself to find tradition-worthy spots for myself and all of you – and yes, I have the receipts (and a few extra well-worth-it pounds!) to prove that these are some awesome family-friendly metro-area finds!

 Great Denver Area Donut Shops